ktaranov/sqlserver-kit/Utilities/README.md

 Supports MSSQL, Oracle, SAP, Firebird, Mysql, PostgreSQL, DB2, Informix, SQLite, Ingres, SQL Azure, Interbase.

-## SQL Server Data Tools <a id="ssdt"></a>
+## SQL Server Data Tools
+<a id="ssdt"></a>
 Download page: [SQL Server Data Tools]<br/>
-Release date: 2016-04-14<br/>
+Release date: 2016-10-26<br/>
-Support Version: 2008/2012/2014/2016<br/>
+Support Version: 2008/2012/2014/2016/Azure<br/>
 Author: Microsoft<br/>
 Free version: Yes<br/>
 Price: No

-QL Server Data Tools (SSDT) is a modern development tool that you can download for free to build SQL Server relational databases, Azure SQL databases, Integration Services packages, Analysis Services data models, and Reporting Services reports.
+SQL Server Data Tools (SSDT) is a modern development tool that you can download for free to build SQL Server relational databases, Azure SQL databases, Integration Services packages, Analysis Services data models, and Reporting Services reports.
 With SSDT, you can design and deploy any SQL Server content type with the same ease as you would develop an application in Visual Studio.